mParticle/docs/src/pages/developers/credential-management/index.md

 <aside> The API Credentials interface currently supports credential management for the <a href="/developers/profile-api">Profile API</a>, <a href="/developers/platform">Platform API</a>, and the <a href="/developers/dataplanning-api">Data Planning API</a>.
 We will be releasing support for additional mParticle APIs in the near future.</aside>

-The API Credentials interface allows you view, create, edit, delete, activate, and deactivate API credentials from a single screen in the mParticle UI.
+The API Credentials interface allows you to view, create, edit, delete, activate, and deactivate API credentials from a single screen in the mParticle UI.

 ## Access